gildas-lormeau/zip.js/docs/classes/ZipWriter.md

 still be skipped by awaiting [ZipWriter#add](#add) and catching the error.
 Throwing the errors counts as reporting them: catching the error of this method and calling it again finalizes the zip file without the failed entries.

+Once the zip file has been finalized, calling this method again does nothing and returns the same content.
+Only a call that threw can be retried, which is what makes the salvage above possible.

 ***